clarin-eric/B2Drop2LRS/README.md

 # Module Description

-This owncloud plugin allows users to connect their resources from their personal cloud store to the CLARIN Language Resource Switchboard.
+This nextcloud plugin allows users to connect their resources from their personal cloud store to the CLARIN Language Resource Switchboard.
 It extends the user interface of the B2DROP resources list.
 For each resource, the '...' menu is extended to contain a menu item poiting to the LR switchboard.
 Once activated, a new browser tab opens with the switchboard; it fetches the resource